modmanmatt/wp-fireseller/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You can edit the setting on the Options Page Located in CCT EBAY Dash Widget Under Settings Tab of your Wordpress Admin Dashboard and configure wich options you would like to appear in the widget...
+3. You can edit the setting on the Options Page Located in FireSeller Settings page Under Settings Tab of your Wordpress Admin Dashboard and configure wich options you would like to appear in the widget...
 4. All Done :)

 == Frequently asked questions ==